fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 Oscillatory components contained in the ongoing EEG or MEG signal often change relative to experimental manipulations, such as stimulus events.
-These oscillatory signals are not necessarily phase-locked to the event and will not be represented as event related fields (ERFs) in MEG or event related potentials (ERPs) in EEG (see e.g., Tallon-Baudry and Bertrand (1999) [Oscillatory gamma activity in humans and its role in object representation](https://www.ncbi.nlm.nih.gov/pubmed/10322469)).
-The goal of the first section is to compute and visualize event related changes by calculating time-frequency representations (TFRs) of power.
+These oscillatory signals are not necessarily phase-locked to the event and will not be represented as event-related fields (ERFs) in MEG or event-related potentials (ERPs) in EEG (see e.g., Tallon-Baudry and Bertrand (1999) [Oscillatory gamma activity in humans and its role in object representation](https://www.ncbi.nlm.nih.gov/pubmed/10322469)).
+The goal of the first section is to compute and visualize event-related changes by calculating time-frequency representations (TFRs) of power.
 This will be done using sliding-window Fourier analysis and by using wavelets.